reims2/reims2-docs/src/howto.md

 ## Change the location

 In the top left it shows which location REIMS currently uses.
 To change that, click on "Change location" in the bottom left.
 After clicking apply, it'll take a few seconds to download the database of the new location.
-After that, it shows the new location in the top left and you're done.
+After that, it shows the new location in the top left.

 ## Dispense glasses

-After a match has been found and the glasses have been dispensed, it's important to mark them as dispensed in the database.
+After matching glasses have been found for a patient, it's important to mark those as dispensed in the database.
 Switch to the "Edit" screen, enter the SKU and click "Dispense".
-Instead of clicking the button it's also possible to hit ENTER.
+Instead of clicking the button, it's also possible to hit ENTER.
 A message will show if the dispension was successful.

 ## Edit existing glasses